Current retail opportunities

 The MTA's rights-of-way and other properties can provide a route or location for telecommunications and other utility installations that provide services to our customers and communities throughout our operating area.
 The MTA works with private and public sector organizations to allow such installations on MTA properties.
 To explore opportunities to install new or use existing conduits and ducts, or install equipment such as towers, antennas, and ground-based facilities for wireless communications, contact us using the information below.

-Senior Real Estate Manager
+Contact MTA Real Estate

 Grand Central Terminal

-The MTA's Grand Central Terminal is a major New York City destination for transportation, shopping, dining, fresh food, public events, and entertainment, with over 500,000 visitors every day.
+With over 500,000 visitors every day, the MTA's Grand Central Terminal is a major New York City destination for transportation, shopping, dining, fresh food, public events, and entertainment.
 The terminal houses more than 90 retail operations, including restaurants, stores, and food shops.
 Vanderbilt Hall, situated adjacent to the Main Concourse of Grand Central, is a spectacular setting for special public and private events including corporate functions, benefits, and exhibits.
 Learn more about events, event planning, and sponsorship at Grand Central Terminal.

-Getting Permission to Use MTA Property
+Getting permission to use MTA property

 Our staff can help you determine what property is controlled by the MTA and, if necessary, help you obtain the necessary license or permit and requirements for insurance.
 You can start your research by getting a tax map from your municipality and locating the county/borough, block, and lot number of the property in which you are interested.
 Please send us this information, along with the proposed use, how long you wish to use the property, and, if possible, a map.